 But King Solomon was clearly fascinated by them.
 In Proverbs 6:6-8 King Solomon writes:

-The fact Solomon knew these details regarding ants caused Mark W. Moffett, author of Adventures Among Ants: A Global Safari with a Cast of Trillions, weighs in, “King Solomon must have been a devoted ant observer to reach this conclusion.”
-Why would a King, known for his wisdom (I Kings 3:28, II Chronicles 9:5-8) care about the behavior of ants, and moreover suggest we should likewise?
+The fact Solomon knew these details regarding ants caused Mark W. Moffett, author of Adventures Among Ants: A Global Safari with a Cast of Trillions, to weigh in asserting, “King Solomon must have been a devoted ant observer to reach this conclusion.”
+Why would a king, known for his wisdom (I Kings 3:28, II Chronicles 9:5-8), care about the behavior of ants, and moreover suggest we should likewise?

 This blog, and a few to follow, seeks to explore these questions.
 We’ll walk through the verse step by step and perhaps, by the end, gain some glimmer of understanding into why, we humans – God’s dearly beloved – should take the time to consider, well, a persistently pesky insect that dines on our discarded food and the decaying dead.

 Here's an outline of the upcoming blogs and questions they’ll seek to answer: